Moving to Singapore with a pet

 Shutterstock.com

 If you're moving to Singapore and don't want to leave your pet behind, you'll need to follow some clear steps ahead of your move.
-Be sure to plan ahead of time, since the procedures can be lengthy and vary depending on where you're moving from.
+Be sure to plan ahead of time since the procedures can be lengthy and vary depending on where you're moving from.

-Plan ahead of time
+Plan ahead of moving to Singapore

 The Animal & Veterinary Service (AVS) of Singapore is the regulatory body in charge of establishing the requirements and procedures in place should you wish to import your pet into Singapore.
 There are two key definitions: importing or transshipping.
 If you're bringing a pet from outside Singapore and intend to then stay in the country, you need to follow procedures for the importation of a pet.
 If you are traveling between different countries and are in Singapore for less than 24 hours, you will be transshipping your pet, in which case the procedures differ.

 Before making plans to take your cherished pet to Singapore, you need to consider the expected quarantine duration, as well as the levels of stress that your pet will experience.
 The procedures differ depending on the age and species of your pet, and you can check ahead of time by using the Pet Import Requirement Calculator that the AVS provides on its website to see if your pet is allowed in Singapore and in the residence at which you intend to stay.
-As an example, pit bulls and tosas aren't allowed in Singapore.
+For example, pit bulls and tosas aren't allowed in Singapore.

 The next step involves checking your country's rabies risk level and ensuring that your pet fulfills the requirements set out by the AVS.
 Finally, you need to obtain a dog license, as well as a veterinary health certificate before applying for clearance at customs.
 The certificate should match the model provided by the AVS.
 An ISO standard microchip is also compulsory for all pets, regardless of their country of origin.
 Note that depending on the species, you might need to make a reservation for quarantine.
 If your pet doesn't require quarantine, it'll be released immediately after inspection.
 However, if quarantine is required, the AVS will transport it to the Sembawang Animal Quarantine Station, where it'll be held until it finishes its quarantine period.